sarthakvvats/sarthakvvats/readme.md

 👀 I’m interested in Data and everything possible around it.

-🌱 I’m currently learning Puthon , SQL , Dtabases , AWS ..........
+🌱 I’m currently learning Python , SQL , Databases , AWS ..........

 💞️ I’m looking to collaborate on open source projects .